Maryan Shved

-Maryan Vasylyovych Shved (Мар'ян Васильович Швед; born 16 July 1997) is a Ukrainian professional footballer who plays as a right winger for Shakhtar Donetsk.
+Maryan Vasylyovych Shved (Мар'ян Васильович Швед; born 16 July 1997) is a Ukrainian professional footballer who plays as a right winger for Ukrainian Premier League club Shakhtar Donetsk.

 Club career

 Karpaty Lviv

-Born in Mykolaiv, Shved is a product of the FC Karpaty Lviv youth system, where he joined at the age of seven.
+Born in Mykolaiv, Shved is a product of the Karpaty Lviv's youth system, where he joined at the age of seven.

-Shved made his debut for Karpaty in a game against FC Metalurh Donetsk on 1 March 2015 in the Ukrainian Premier League, playing the full 90 minutes of a 1–1 draw in Kyiv's Obolon Arena.
+Shved made his debut for Karpaty in a Ukrainian Premier League game against Metalurh Donetsk on 1 March 2015, playing the full 90 minutes of a 1–1 draw in Kyiv's Obolon Arena.
 On 26 April, he scored his first goals, one in each half of a 4–1 home win over Olimpik Donetsk.

 Sevilla

 On 5 August 2015, at just the age of 18, Shved signed a five-year contract with Spanish club Sevilla, but was sent to the reserve team Sevilla Atlético to develop.
 He turned down fellow Spaniards Valencia CF to sign for the Andalusians, also being attracted by the presence of compatriot Yevhen Konoplyanka in the team.

 He played six games for the youth team in the season's UEFA Youth League, scoring the only goal of a win at Juventus in the group stage on 30 September 2015.

 On 4 October 2015, Shved made his senior debut for Sevilla Atlético, replacing José Amo for the final eleven minutes of a 1–1 draw at UD Marbella.